-The following is intended to provide you with an overview of the information that pertains to your employment as a State of Alaska employee.
+The following provides you with an overview of the information that pertains to your employment as a State of Alaska employee.
 To determine how this information applies to you specifically, you may need to refer to your individual collective bargaining agreement.

-The following describes the four main types of positions in the classified service.
-Your supervisor can tell you the status of your position, as well as the required hours for your position.
+The following describes the five main types of positions in the classified service.
+Your supervisor can tell you the position type and required hours for your position.

-Permanent Part-Time: Work less than 37.5 hours per week.
+Permanent Part-time: Work less than 37:30 hours per week.
 Must work a minimum of 15 hours per week to be eligible for health insurance with retirement benefits, holiday pay and accrued leave prorated based on the number of hours worked per week.

 The Executive Branch Ethics Act (AS 39.950 (11)) prohibits employees from being in an employment relationship with an immediate family member, including a conjugal relationship that is not a legal marriage.

 The statute and regulation (AS 39.90.020 and 2 AAC 07.112 and 2 AAC 07.950) pertaining to nepotism also prohibit the appointment of certain individuals.
 The regulation does allow for a waiver if there is not a direct supervisory relationship.

 For more information view the Nepotism Ethics FAQ (PDF).

 All new employees in the classified service who are hired into a permanent position are required to complete a probationary period prior to being allowed to become permanent.
 During this period, the supervisor will evaluate the employee's job performance.
 If the employee's performance is not satisfactory, the employee will be notified in writing during the probationary period and the employee may be terminated at that time or have their probationary period extended.